DouglasArenas/TicketBusOnline/README.md

 # TicketBusOnline
-Repo destinado al proyecto creado en la materia Programación 2 de la Universidad de Mendoza
+Repo for the project created in the subject Programming 2 of the Universidad de Mendoza